-Household size Eligibility Guideline Eligibility Threshold All Household Sizes State Median Income 60.00%

-5.2 Do you enter into an interagency agreement to have another government agency administer a WEATHERIZATION component ?
-5.3 If yes, name the agency.
-5.4 Is there a separate monitoring protocol for weatherization?
-Yes No WEATHERIZATION - Types of Rules 5.5 Under what rules do you administer LIHEAP weatherization?
-(Check only one.)
-Entirely under LIHEAP (not DOE) rules Entirely under DOE WAP (not LIHEAP) rules Mostly under LIHEAP rules with the following DOE WAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.) ☐ Income Threshold ☐ Weatherization of entire multi-family housing structure is permitted if at least 66% of units (50% in 2- & 4-unit buildings) are eligible units or will become eligible within 180 days. ☐ Weatherization of shelters temporarily housing primarily low income persons (excluding nursing homes, prisons, and similar institutional care facilities) is permitted. ☐ Other (describe) ✓ Mostly under DOE WAP rules, with the following LIHEAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.) ✓ Income Threshold ✓ Weatherization not subject to DOE WAP maximum statewide average cost per dwelling unit. ✓ Weatherization measures are not subject to DOE Savings to Investment Ratio (SIR) standards. ✓ Other (describe) 50% eligibility qualifications for multi-unit buildings
+Household size Eligibility Guideline Eligibility Threshold All Household Sizes State Median Income 60.00% 5.2 Do you enter into an interagency agreement to have another government agency administer a WEATHERIZATION component ?
+Yes No 5.3 If yes, name the agency5.4 Is there a separate monitorir ng protocol for weatherization?
+Yes No WEATHERIZATION - Types of Ru 5.5 Under what rules do you adr Entirely under LIHEAF Entirely under DOE W (Check only one.)
+Mostly under LIHEAP rules with the following DOE WAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.)
+Income Threshold Weatherization of entire multi-family housing structure is permitted if at least 66% of units (50% in 2- &amp; 4-unit buildings) are eligible units or will become eligible within 180 days.
+Weatherization of shelters temporarily housing primarily low income persons (excluding nursing homes, prisons, and similar institutional care facilities) is permitted.
+Other (describe) Mostly under DOE WAP rules, with the following LIHEAP rule(s) where LIHEAP and WAP rules differ: (Check all that apply.)
+Income Threshold Weatherization not subject to DOE WAP maximum statewide average cost per dwelling unit.
+Weatherization measures are not subject to DOE Savings to Investment Ratio (SIR) standards.
+Other (describe) 50% eligibility qualifications for multi-unit buildings

 Eligibility, 2605(b)(5) - Assurance 5

 Yes No

-5.6 Do you require an assets test? \boxtimes
+5.6 Do you require an assets test? $\square$

-5.7 Do you have additional/differing eligibility policing.
-Renters?
-Renters living in subsidized housing? cies for:
+5.7 Do you have additional/differing eligibility Renters?
+Renters living in subsidized housing? oolicies for:

 5.8 Do you give priority in eligibility to:

 Elderly?
 Disabled?
 Young children?
 Households with high energy burdens?
 Other?
 Tribal Referrals

-If you selected "Yes" for any of the options in 5.6, 5 explanation of these policies in the text field below ou must provide further
+If you selected "Yes" for any of the options in 5.6, 5.7, or 5.8, you must provide further explanation of these policies in the text field below:

-Tribal referrals are given priority by Weathe erization gra ntees.
+Tribal referrals are given priority by Weatherization grantees.

-Renters who receive rental assistance (Sect and their heat and/or electric is included in or heating/electric cost because of an in-kir energy assistance or weatherization. their rent a nd renters who pay neither rent
+Renters who receive rental assistance (Section 8 or other government assisted housing) and their heat and/or electric is included in their rent and renters who pay neither rent or heating/electric cost because of an in-kind rental agreement are not eligible for energy assistance or weatherization.

-The State of Wisconsin requires outreach addisabled or children under six years old and Weatherization also targets high energy use automatically refers tribal residents to our l person wor ers and our s king at low-wage jobs. statewide computer system
+The State of Wisconsin requires outreach activities to target households with elderly, disabled or children under six years old and person working at low-wage jobs.
+Weatherization also targets high energy users, and our statewide computer system automatically refers tribal residents to our weatherization agencies.

 Benefit Levels

-5.9 Do you have a maximum LIHEAP weatherizatio No n benefit/ex penditure per household?
+5.9 Do you have a maximum LIHEAP weatherization benefit/expenditure per household?

-5.10 If yes, what is the maximum amount? \$
+5.10 If yes, what is the maximum amount? \$\\\\\

 Types of Assistance, 2605(c)(1), (B) & (D)

-5.11 What LIHEAP weatherization measures do you ي provide?
+5.11 What LIHEAP weatherization measures do you provide?
 (Check all categories that apply.)

 Weatherization needs assessments/audits

 Caulking and insulation

 Storm windows

-☐ Furnace/heating system modifications/repa airs

-Furnace replacement

-Cooling system modifications/repairs
+Furnace/heating system modifications/repairs

-Water conservation measures

-Compact florescent light bulbs

-Energy related roof repair

-Major appliance repairs

-Major appliance replacement

-Windows/sliding glass doors

-Doors

-Water Heater

-Cooling system replacement

-Other (describe) Light-emitting diode (LEDs)